Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

 In specifying the priors for the parameters governing the stochastic volatility process, we follow \cite{kastner2016dealing}:

-To ensure sparsity in the factor loadings, we place triple gamma shrinkage priors on the factor loadings, analogous to those used in Section~\ref{sec:priors_innov_mean}:
+To ensure sparsity in the factor loadings, we place triple gamma shrinkage priors on the factor loadings, analogous to those used in Section~\ref{sec:priors}:

-Naturally, as in Section~\ref{sec:priors_innov_mean}, this includes all special and limiting cases of the triple gamma prior, allowing for a large degree in flexibility in terms of the amount of shrinkage applied.
-Similarly, the hyperpriors are also specified in an analogous fashion to those in Section~\ref{sec:priors_innov_mean}.
-This approach has similarities to that proposed in \cite{kastner2019sparse}, albeit with only one factor instead of multiple and a more general choice of shrinkage prior.
+Naturally, as in Section~\ref{sec:priors}, this includes all special and limiting cases of the triple gamma prior, allowing for a large degree in flexibility in terms of the amount of shrinkage applied.
+Similarly, the hyperpriors are also specified in an analogous fashion to those in Section~\ref{sec:priors}.
+This approach has similarities to that proposed by \cite{kastner2019sparse}, albeit with a more general choice of shrinkage prior.
+This estimation can be extended straightforwardly to account for the additional factor component, thanks to the flexible nature of MCMC.
+The additional steps required are described in detail in Algorithm 2 in the Appendix.